sharathrjtr/autonomous_car_driving/README.md

 - elu activation layer
 - Adam optimizer with learning rate=0.001 is used for updating the model parameters.
 - Mean square error is used for loss measurement.
+- Exponential Linear Unit(ELU) activation is used as it is required to retain the negative logits in the model to generate negative values as well in the output layer.
 ![model](images/model.png)

 --------------------------------------